randyrossi/bmc64/docs/UPDATING.md

    it fits on the card, then copies it to the card as `bmc64-update.zip`.
 4. Click **Reboot to update**, or reboot whenever it suits you.

-If the zip doesn't match an official release on GitHub (for example a test build), or GitHub can't be reached to check it, the page warns you and asks before uploading it.
+The page recognises official releases from GitHub, and from a list built into BMC64, which also covers pre-releases no longer on GitHub and works when GitHub can't be reached.
+If the zip doesn't match an official release (for example a test build), the page warns you, and you upload it with **Upload anyway, at my own risk**.
 Installing such a zip is at your own risk.

 ### By copying the file yourself (any machine)